 The thing tenants miss: if the landlord sells the building during your lease term, the reassessment triggered by the sale can double the property tax bill.
 That increase passes directly to you.
 You're paying more taxes because your landlord sold the property you have no ownership stake in.

-Push for a tax increase cap in the lease — your proportionate share of property tax increases limited to a fixed annual percentage, with any excess absorbed by the landlord.
-This is negotiable, particularly in multi-tenant buildings.
+Negotiated versions of NNN leases commonly include a tax increase cap — the tenant's proportionate share of property tax increases limited to a fixed annual percentage, with any excess absorbed by the landlord.
+This provision is frequently negotiated, particularly in multi-tenant buildings.

 Building insurance in an NNN lease covers the landlord's policy on the structure — replacement cost, hazard coverage, and liability for the building itself.
 It does not cover your contents, your business interruption, or your liability as a business operator.
 You pay for the landlord's insurance on top of carrying your own.